Semi-supervised inference using unlabeled summary statistics: Mean estimation under covariate-independent labeling

-Our procedure can be easily extended to situations involving multiple external sources by merging them together.
-The only requirement is access to the overall sample mean and gram matrix from all external sources, which can be obtained by collecting sample statistics and the respective sample size from each source.
-Since external summaries typically stem from large sample sizes, especially when integrating multiple sources, we propose a framework that accommodates a decaying probability \(\gamma_n := \mathbb{P}(\Gamma=1) \to 0\).
+Our procedure extends naturally to settings with multiple unlabeled datasets by aggregating them.
+The only requirement is access to the overall sample mean and Gram matrix across all unlabeled data, which can be computed from the sample statistics provided by each dataset.
+Since unlabeled summaries often come from large samples, especially when combining multiple datasets, we allow a decaying labeling probability \(\gamma_n := \P(\Gamma=1) \to 0\) as $n\to\infty$.

-In this section, we focus on the scenario of data homogeneity, operating under the missing completely at random (MCAR) assumption, a common condition in semi-supervised learning literature \citep{zhang2019semi,zhang2022high,chakrabortty2018efficient,azriel2022semi,cai2017confidence}, where \(\Gamma_i\) serves as the labeling (or missing) indicator for the corresponding outcome \(Y_i\).
+In this section, we focus on the standard semi-supervised setting in which labeling is independent of covariates.
+This scenario is often referred to as the missing completely at random (MCAR) setting in the missing data literature and is commonly assumed in semi-supervised learning; see, for example, \citep{chakrabortty2018efficient,zhang2019semi,tony2020semisupervised,azriel2022semi,zhang2022high,angelopoulos2023prediction,zrnic2024cross}.